12-year-old girl expected to face charges after threat toward Deerfield Beach Middle School

 DEERFIELD BEACH, FLA.
-(WSVN) - A 12-year-old girl will likely face charges after, officials said, she made threats towards Deerfield Beach Middle School.
+(WSVN) - A 12-year-old girl will likely face charges after, authorities said, she made threats toward Deerfield Beach Middle School.

 The State Attorney’s Office has been handed the girl’s case and charges will likely follow.

+“Each and every threat that the district receives or that is reported to us, we take those very seriously,” said BCPS Interim Superintendent Dr. Vickie Cartwright.

-Authorities said the threats were made online last week and referred to violence and shooting at the school located at 701 SE 6th Ave.
+According to the Broward Sheriff’s Office, the threats were made online last week and referred to violence and shooting at the school, located at 701 SE 6th Ave.

-Related: M-DCPS: 15-year-old arrested after posting social media threat towards Miami High School
+Related: M-DCPS: 15-year-old arrested after posting social media threat toward Miami High School

 Related: Lockdown to be lifted at Braddock High School following unfounded school threat